Weswit/Lightstreamer-example-RoomBall-adapter-java/README.md

 * Physics runs on server side only
 * User commands are streamed from clients to server
 * Position updates are streamed from server to clients
-* Clients are pure renderer (no feedback, no prediction, no interpolation)
+* Clients are pure renderers (no feedback, no prediction, no interpolation)

 For more information, see this slide deck from the HTML5 Developer Conference:<br>
 http://www.slideshare.net/alinone/slides-html5-devconf-20131022